smirad91/SeleniumCursor/README.md

 # SeleniumMoveCursor
 Moving cursor to element in browser run by selenium webdriver.
-Currently works for chrome browser, maximized and with no scroll (vertical and horizontal).
+Currently works for chrome browser, maximized.
+Method to use is move_to_element_chrome.

+#Preconditions
+- Chrome is run by selenium webdriver and is maximized
-Precondition is to have chrome browser infobar disabled.
+- Chrome infobar is disabled.
 Python code to achieve this:

+from selenium import webdriver

 chrome_options = webdriver.ChromeOptions()
 chrome_options.add_argument("--disable-infobars")
 driver = webdriver.Chrome(chrome_options=chrome_options)

+- Web element is visible on browser (scroll is done before calling method move_to_element_chrome)
-Also display scaling (percentage) need to be given when calling method move_to_element_chrome.
+- Display scaling (100, 125, 150 or 175 %) need to be given when calling method move_to_element_chrome.
 This info can be found in display settings.

-#How to use it:
+#How to use method for moving cursor to web element (move_to_element_chrome):

 from selenium import webdriver from selenium_move_cursor.MouseActions import move_to_element_chrome